brandon-rhodes/python-patterns/python/sentinel-object/index.rst

-as the second argument to ``dict.get()`` — here aliased to the name ``cache_get`` in a closure-level private example of the :doc:`prebound-methods` pattern — the cache can distinguish a function call whose result is already cached and happened to be ``None`` from a function call that has not yet been cached::
+as the second argument to ``dict.get()`` — here aliased to the name ``cache_get`` in a closure-level private example of the :doc:`/python/prebound-methods/index` pattern — the cache can distinguish a function call whose result is already cached and happened to be ``None`` from a function call that has not yet been cached::